Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Introduction

-Most of the existing work on large deviations focuses on \emph{static} random graph models.
 The first work, to our knowledge, on large deviations of a dense dynamic random graph model appeared in~\cite{Braunsteins2023}.
 The basic model of \cite{Braunsteins2023} for a dynamic random graph is described as follows.
 Starting from some initial graph, each edge switches on/off at certain pre-specified rates, independently of other edges.
 This dynamical model was introduced in~\cite{Zhang2017} in the context of statistical inference for longitudinal network data and a sparse version of this model was analyzed by \cite{Roberts2018} for the critical Erd\H{o}s-R\'enyi random graph focusing on the largest component size of the graph over time.
 The paper \cite{Braunsteins2023} establishes large deviation results, in the dense regime, for the sample path of the graphon process observed until a fixed time horizon in the setting where the edge-flipping rates are space and time-homogeneous.